Exception Handling

 ];

-In multi-app mode, you can configure an exception handling class for each application individually.
-Refer to Multi-App for more details.
+In multi-application mode, you can configure an exception handling class for each application individually.
+Refer to multi-application.

-In webman, exceptions are handled by the support\exception\Handler class by default.
-You can modify the configuration file config/exception.php to change the default exception handling class.
-The exception handling class must implement the Webman\Exception\ExceptionHandlerInterface interface.
+Exceptions in webman are handled by the support\exception\Handler class by default.
+You can modify the configuration file config/exception.php to change the default exception handler class.
+The exception handler class must implement the Webman\Exception\ExceptionHandlerInterface.

 interface ExceptionHandlerInterface